conan-io/conan-io.github.io/_posts/2022-05-18-New-conan-release-1-48.markdown

 Now it's easy to change between presets to launch different build configurations.

-## New "conan new" autotools templates
+## New "conan new" Autotools templates

 As you know, the `conan new` command is a practical way to [create a template](https://docs.conan.io/en/latest/extending/template_system/command_new.html) for